Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Data cleaning-adjusted confidence interval

 Why is inference hard after data cleaning?
 Several challenges arise.
-First, manual and automated data cleaning may induce strong dependence among observations; which central limit theorem could we use to prove Gaussian approximation?
-Our answer is to introduce sample splitting, which is a classic idea \cite{klaassen1987consistent}, and implicit data cleaning, which is a new idea.
-Second, if we turn to automated data cleaning, the best rates of convergence to the true matrix $\bX$ are slower than $n^{-1/2}$; how will we possibly obtain a standard error of order $\hsigma n^{-1/2}$?
-Our answer is to aim for double rate robustness by introducing a doubly robust estimating equation \cite{chernozhukov2018original,van2018targeted,rotnitzky2021characterization}.
-The third issue is a theoretical one to which we will return in Section~\ref{sec:theory}: the best rates of matrix completion are not for recovering specific matrix entries but rather averages across matrix entries; how is this even related to downstream semiparametric inference?
-Our answer is to develop an algorithmic and analytic framework that forges the connection.
+First, data cleaning may mix together signal and noise across observations; yet, we wish to prove Gaussian approximation via a central limit theorem.
+Our solution is to break dependence via both sample splitting, which is a classic idea \cite{klaassen1987consistent}, and implicit data cleaning, which is a new idea.
+Second, if we turn to automated data cleaning, the best rates of convergence to the true matrix $\bX$ are slower than $n^{-1/2}$; yet, we wish to obtain a standard error of order $\hsigma n^{-1/2}$ for $\theta_0$.
+Our solution is to use a doubly robust estimating equation and to generalize double rate robustness \cite{chernozhukov2018original,van2018targeted,rotnitzky2021characterization}.
+The third issue is a theoretical one to which we will return in Section~\ref{sec:theory}: the best rates of matrix completion are not for recovering specific matrix entries but rather averages across matrix entries; yet, we wish to obtain downstream semiparametric inference.
+Our solution is to develop an algorithmic and analytic framework that forges a connection.